scottcoughlin2014/quest-slurm-documentation-test/docs/super-slurm.rst

 There are two important considerations when selecting the walltime, the `partition <#section-partitions>`__ that you chose and how long your job is expected to run.
-Although the partition that you choose will control the maximum wall time that can be selected, we recommend not to simply select the maximum allowable wall time for that partition unless it is truly needed.
-The scheduler will take your walltime request at face value, and so this can lead to your job taking longer than necessary to be scheduled.
-An incorrect walltime specification does not hurt you when Slurm assesses your utilization of the cluster as *only the*\ **actual**\ *duration of your job is used in computing your utilization.* On the flip side of being too conservative with your walltime selection, if you are too aggressive and your job will need more time to complete then requested, there is no way to extend the walltime of a running job on Quest.
+Although the partition that you choose will control the maximum wall time that can be selected, we do *not* recommend to simply select the maximum allowable wall time for that partition unless it is truly needed.
+There are two problematic ways to set wall time:

+-  If your walltime is much longer than your job needs to run, then your job will take longer to start running.
+-  If your walltime is shorter than your job needs to run, then your job will fail as there is no way to extend the walltime of a running job on Quest.

 This is why we recommend submitting a single, representative job and seeing how long it takes to run before selecting a walltime and submitting a large number of jobs.
+Please note that a incorrect walltime specification does not hurt you when Slurm assesses your utilization of the cluster as *only the*\ **actual**\ *duration of your job is used in computing your utilization.*

 .. _section-number-of-nodes: